Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 Burnout – understanding the scale and impact

 Work-related stress and poor working conditions remain a major health issue across Europe.
-The European Agency for Safety and Health at Work reports that roughly one in four workers experience stress, anxiety or depression that was caused or made worse by work.1
+The European Agency for Safety and Health at Work reports that about one in four workers experience stress, anxiety or depression that was caused or made worse by work.
+Just think, I’m sure you know someone who was affected by a burnout.1

-The World Health Organization defines burn-out as a syndrome resulting from chronic workplace stress that has not been successfully managed.
-Its three core features are exhaustion, mental distance or cynicism about work, and reduced efficacy.
-Recognizing burn-out as an occupational phenomenon helps focus solutions at both the organizational and individual level.2
+The World Health Organization defines burnout as a syndrome with roots in chronic workplace stress that has not been successfully managed and mitigates.
+Its three core features are exhaustion, lack of mental clarify or cynicism about work, and reduced efficiency.
+Recognizing burnout as an occupational issue helps focus on solutions at both the organizational and individual level.2

 Hybrid and remote working changed where you work but not the need for boundaries and recovery.
 Eurofound’s research shows professionals report higher rates of anxiety when full-time remote compared with hybrid or occasional remote work.
 That makes how you structure your day and recovery crucial.3